 Please be sure to only include recyclable materials in the blue bins so as not to spoil other recyclable materials already in the bins.
 If you have questions about whether a material is recyclable contact Facility Services.

-- Recyclable materials can be deposited in any blue recycling bins on campus to be collected and recycled by WWU.
+Recyclable materials can be deposited in any blue recycling bins on campus to be collected and recycled.